For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 6. Take a ride on the Bunny Hopper Express

-This one might require a day trip to the North Carolina side of the Smokies – but it’s worth it.
+This one will require a day trip to the North Carolina side of the Smokies – but it’s worth it.
 Consider it an Easter getaway within your getaway.

-The Great Smoky Mountains Railroad’s Bunny Hopper Express Train returns for the 2022 season on April 15-16.
+The Great Smoky Mountains Railroad’s Bunny Hopper Express Train returns annually around Easter weekend.

 This 4.5-hour round-trip departs from the Bryson City Depot at 10:30 am each day of the event.